ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 ### Support for deploying a Red Hat OpenShift Cluster
 {: #support-redhat-openshift}

 When you provision a Red Hat OpenShift Cluster on {{site.data.keyword.powerSys_notm}}, it is easier to use the IBM&trade; provided automation to create the entire cluster of servers and install Red Hat OpenShift rather than individually provisioning {{site.data.keyword.powerSys_notm}} instances.
-For instructions to deploy a Red Hat OpenShift Cluster on {{site.data.keyword.powerSys_notm}}, including preparation of the required Operation System images for the cluster, see [Deploying Red Hat OpenShift Container Platform 4.x on IBM Power Systems Virtual Servers](https://developer.ibm.com/series/deploy-ocp-cloud-paks-power-virtual-server/){: external}.
+For instructions to deploy a Red Hat OpenShift Cluster on {{site.data.keyword.powerSys_notm}}, including preparation of the required Operation System images for the cluster, see [Deploying Red Hat OpenShift Container Platform 4.x on IBM {{site.data.keyword.powerSys_notm}}s](https://developer.ibm.com/series/deploy-ocp-cloud-paks-power-virtual-server/){: external}.

 ## Hardware specifications
 {: #hardware-specifications}